 - Most SMBs require a buying service license that can be obtained for $50 and is renewed annually.

 - In order to do business under a fictitious name, you have to file a DBA (Doing Business As) in the county you operate in.
 The cost of filing a DBA is around $150 per county.

-- Georgia state law requires that every new business designates a Georgia registered agent that will be available during regular business hours at a physical address within the state borders.
+- Georgia state law requires that every new Georgia LLC designates a Georgia registered agent that will be available during regular business hours at a physical address within the state borders.

-- The professional, scientific and technical services industries have the largest number of small businesses engaged in it, a total of 184,067.
+- The professional, scientific, and technical services industries have the largest number of small businesses engaged in it, for a total of 184,067.
 That’s 16.9% of all businesses in the state.